francois-rd/coma/docs/source/tutorials/hooks/protocols.rst

 For many hooks, only a subset of the corresponding protocol parameters are needed to implement their logic.
 It can therefore be cumbersome to define a function with multiple unused parameters just to satisfy the hook protocol.
-The :obj:`@hook` decorator (:func:`coma.hooks.hook`) solves this problem, as it allows hook functions to be defined with a subset of the protocol parameters.
+The :obj:`@hook` decorator (link: :func:`~coma.hooks.utils.hook`) solves this problem, as it allows hook functions to be defined with a subset of the protocol parameters.
 For example:

 .. code-block:: python